kzoldak/kzoldak.github.io/_posts/2020-2-10-Pygments.md

 {% endhighlight %}

-This will display what is within the `out.json` file.
+If you run this within Jupyter notebooks, it will display what is within the `out.json` file.
+You can do this for any file you desire, including your `*.py` files.